 The access control at Lelystad Airport must comply with the applicable laws and regulations (see box) and Schiphol’s access policy.
 Remco Slijkhuis explains, “But at the same time, we want to remain open and hospitable.
 That’s why we have defined three principles for access control: Safe & Secure, Hospitable, and Efficient.
 You can see this reflected in the measures (both technical and structural), but also in the design of the new terminal.
 It is transparent and logically arranged.
 Just as important is the security awareness of the airport staff.
 The people who will work with us will receive intensive training on security awareness.
 We consider it very important that employees can detect unusual behavior and know how to act in suspicious situations.”

-Mactwin has developed a Security Octagon for Lelystad Airport.
-It shows how the airport grounds and the buildings within it are divided into risk areas and security zones.
-At an airport, there is a distinction between ‘airside’ and ‘landside’ areas.
-Airside is where all flight operations occur, and stricter regulations apply than on landside.
+Mactwin has created a Security Polygon for Lelystad Airport.
+This shows how the airport premises and the buildings that are part of it are divided into risk areas and security zones.
+At an airport, a distinction is made between ‘airside’ and ‘landside’ areas.
+Airside is the area where all flight operations take place and where a stricter regime applies than on landside.
 Both areas are divided into security zones.
-Think of zones accessible to the public, zones where one can only enter with a valid ticket, or zones accessible only to a select group of employees and contractors.
+Consider zones that are publicly accessible, zones where someone may only enter with a valid ticket, or zones that are only accessible to a limited category of employees and contractors.

-Part of the Security Octagon is a description of the security measures for transitions between zones.
-Remco Slijkhuis explains, “A key transition is from landside to airside.
-Only screened passengers and employees are allowed airside.
-If there is a breach between these two areas, the consequences are severe.
-Unscreened persons on airside could potentially cause very dangerous (international) situations.
+Part of the Security Polygon is a representation and description of security measures per transition (from one security zone to another).
+Remco Slijkhuis: “Important transitions are those from landside to airside.
+Only passengers and employees who have been screened are allowed on airside.
+As soon as there is a breach between these two areas, this has far-reaching consequences.
+Unscreened persons on airside can potentially cause very dangerous situations (internationally).

-Thanks to the Security Octagon, all transitions and measures between landside and airside are clearly outlined, ensuring consistency, coherence, and balance between the measures.
-This balanced set of measures enables the detection of breaches as quickly as possible, allowing the Royal Netherlands Marechaussee to see immediately when a breach occurred and to track the intruder’s movements to intercept them quickly.
-This prevents the need to recheck all of airside, including everyone present there.
-An example of measures described by the Security Octagon is the two-factor authentication for access to areas restricted to government services (Royal Netherlands Marechaussee and Customs).
-For these ‘high secure’ transitions, one must first present an access card, followed by a biometric check with an iris scan to confirm that the cardholder is indeed the rightful owner of the card.”
+Thanks to the Security Polygon, all transitions and measures between landside and airside are clearly displayed, creating consistency, coherence, and balance between the measures.
+Through this balanced package of measures, a breach is detected as quickly as possible, the Royal Netherlands Marechaussee can immediately see when the breach occurred and from that moment follow all movements of the violator to quickly intercept them.
+This prevents having to re-screen the entire Airside area, including all persons present.
+An example of measures described by the Security Polygon is two-factor authentication for the transition to the area where only government services (Royal Netherlands Marechaussee and Customs) are allowed.
+For such ‘high secure’ transitions, you must always first present your access card, followed by a biometric check with an iris scan to verify that the card presenter is indeed the card owner.

 A practical tool for all stakeholders

-“The Security Octagon is of great value to us,” says Remco Slijkhuis.
+“The Security Polygon is of great value to us,” says Remco Slijkhuis.
 “It is a very practical tool for the entire project team.
-It provided a lot of support in discussions with suppliers and served, among other things, as a program of requirements for the construction of the new terminal.
-Many external parties, including the architectural advisor, contractor, and security installer, use the Security Octagon.
-Octagon gives us clear daily guidelines and helps prevent mistakes.
-We can quickly gain insight if changes need to be made.”
+It provided much guidance in discussions with suppliers and served, among other things, as a Program of Requirements for the construction of the new terminal.
+Many external parties, including the architectural consultant, the contractor, and the security installer, use the Security Polygon.
+The Polygon gives us clear daily guidelines and helps us prevent errors.
+We quickly gain insight when changes need to be implemented.”

 Final phase before opening